Saturday, March 14, 202010:00 am -11:30 am

 deal with the disease of AS.

 RSVP, and feel free to bring your spouse, family, and friends.
 I recommend you

 The Woodlands group web site:

-This Group Meets the 2nd Saturday of the Odd Numbered Months.
-We also have an optional lunch outing afterwards.
+This Group Meets the 2nd Saturday of the "odd" numbered months.
+That means January, March, May… We also have an optional lunch outing afterwards.

 We look forward to seeing everyone there!